concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 • Calculating core CX metrics involves simple methods; for instance, NPS is the difference in percentage between Promoters and Detractors, while CSAT is the average score from customer satisfaction surveys.

-• Advanced customer experience measurement techniques employ AI-driven analytics, predictive insights, and sentiment analysis to provide a deeper understanding of customer behavior and needs and behavior.
+• Advanced customer experience measurement techniques employ AI-driven analytics, predictive insights, and sentiment analysis to provide a deeper understanding of customer behavior and needs and behavior, as well as improving customer experience metrics such as NPS, CSAT, churn rate, and retention rate.

 Over 50 percent of customers will switch to a competitor after a single unsatisfactory customer experience. - Zendesk CX Trends